evansibok/super-duper-articles/002-RN-Typescript-Starter/rn-typescript-starter.md

 Before we proceed to run our app, we will have to add custom path mappings for our project to make it easier for folder access and navigation.

 To do this:

-1. Open the `tsconfig.json` file, find the lines of code that look like these that have been commented out:
+- **Open the `tsconfig.json` file, find the lines of code that look like these that have been commented out**:
 ```
 "baseUrl": './',
 "paths": {},